jleberle/syllabi/2022 - Summer/SU22 1103 Online.md

 ## Grading Policies

-- All assignment submissions are final.
-No resubmissions will be accepted.
+- All assignment submissions are final once the due date has passed and it is the responsibility of students to verify the correct assignment was submitted to Canvas.
-- There is no extra credit available in the course, your grade will only consist of the assigned materials
+- Students may not submit additional work or revise assignments to make up lost points.
+There is no extra credit available in the course besides the two aforementioned assignments.
-- Once assignments have closed on Canvas they cannot be completed for credit.
-Technical issues that cannot be verified by me or Canvas support are not valid excuses for missing assignments.
-If you have technical issues you should contact Canvas support as soon as possible and alert me prior to the deadline.
-- If you have a extenuating circumstance that prevents you from completing course assignments (unforeseen illness, etc.) you need to alert me as soon as possible and provide relevant dated documentation of the issue.
+- Once assignments have closed on Canvas they cannot be completed for credit except in extenuating circumstances (unforeseen illness, etc.) you need to alert me as soon as possible and provide relevant dated documentation of the issue.
 Extensions will not be granted without documentation.
+- Due to federal privacy laws, grades cannot be discussed over email or via Canvas assignment comments.
+Students wishing to discuss their grade in the course must schedule an office hours appointment with me.

 ## Incomplete Grades